 Look carefully at your original lease before you decide to sublease.
 Your lease is a legally binding agreement between you, the other residents of your home, and your landlord.
 This means that your subletter will be obligated to follow the same rules.

 In addition to monthly rent costs, your lease terms most likely include conditions about pets, vehicles, maintenance, and noise ordinances.

 If your subletter fails to follow the terms of your lease, the consequences fall back on you.

 You must also check if your lease includes a specific sublease provision.
 Some landlords forbid subleasing or require you to ask for permission beforehand, and others only allow subleasing under specific conditions.

 Follow the subleasing rules as described in your original lease.

 Once you have decided to sublease your apartment, let your landlord know.
 Make sure you receive permission in writing before taking further action.

 A verbal agreement may not protect you if issues develop in the future regarding your decision to sublease.

 Your ultimate goal is to find a credible, reliable tenant for your sublease.
 Begin by:

-- Creating an advertisement for your home that describes its features.
+- Create an advertisement for your home that describes its features.